Best electric vehicle ETFs to buy in 2023

 Some of the key holdings include tech giants such as Google, Intel, and Microsoft, as well as top electric vehicle manufacturers such as Tesla and Toyota.
 Global X Autonomous & Electric Vehicles ETF is a good option for investors wanting exposure to the best EV stocks without being too invested in a single company.

-2. KraneShares Electric Vehicles and Future Mobility ETF (NYSEARCA: KARS)
+2. KraneShares Electric Vehicles and Future Mobility ETF (KARS)

 The KraneShares Electric Vehicles and Future Mobility ETF is a good option for those looking to invest in companies across the globe that are involved in the production, development, and sale of EVs, as well as those that are providing critical technologies.
 KARS has a diversified portfolio of companies, including automobile manufacturers, lithium-ion battery producers, and technology companies.

-Some of the top holdings of KARS include Tesla, Panasonic Corporation, and NIO.
+The biggest companies in the index are BYD, Tesla, Panasonic, Samsung, and Nio.
 However, its holdings are not equally weighted, meaning that some companies make up a larger portion of the fund than others.
 However, the ETF is designed to provide a well-diversified portfolio that offers exposure to a range of companies in the EV space.

-It is passively managed, meaning it tracks a benchmark index rather than actively managed by a portfolio manager.
+It is passively managed, meaning it tracks the Bloomberg Electric Vehicles Index rather than actively managed by a portfolio manager.
 KARS also provides exposure to companies across the globe, including those in China, the United States, and Europe, which helps to diversify the portfolio further and reduce risk.

-3. Global X Lithium & Battery Tech ETF (NYSEARCA: LIT)
+3. Global X Lithium & Battery Tech ETF (LIT)

 Lithium is a vital component of the production of electric vehicles.
 Without it, these clean and efficient modes of transportation would not be possible.
 The Global X Lithium & Battery Tech ETF invests in companies in the lithium industry.
 From mining to refining to battery production, LIT covers the entire spectrum of the lithium cycle.

 With a focus on global companies, particularly in China and the United States, LIT offers easy access to some of the world’s best lithium businesses.
-Its top holdings include Tesla and Albemarle, both of which are involved in electric vehicle technology and lithium production, making LIT a top performer in recent years.
-The fund has seen a 250% increase since 2020.
+Its top holdings include Tesla and Albemarle, both of which are involved in electric vehicle technology and lithium production.
+The LIT ETF soared during the pandemic as demand for electric vehicles and as lithium prices surged.
+This growth reversed since 2021 as these prices reversed.

 Investing in LIT is a good choice for those looking to capitalise on the growing need for lithium and the growth of electric vehicles.
 By participating in the entire lithium cycle, LIT provides a unique opportunity to invest in the future of clean transportation.

-4. iShares Self-Driving EV and Tech ETF (NYSEARCA:IDRV)
+4. iShares Self-Driving EV and Tech ETF (IDRV)

 iShares Self-Driving EV and Tech ETF offer investors a comprehensive approach to the electric vehicle industry.
 It has a diverse portfolio of nearly 120 companies from across the world.
 Its diverse holdings ensure that investors have access to every aspect of the EV sector, from electric power management to electrification specialists.